 Other possibilities exist of course, such as intentional disappearance, suicide or a hit-and-run attack, but I feel these are less likely for various reasons.
 Parsons had discussed this trip with friends and family, and was doing it for charity.
 If he wanted to disappear, he wouldn't have told people where and when he was going.
 Suicide is also unlikely given that Parsons' train journey took him past Tyndrum and Bridge of Orchy towards Fort William: why would he cycle back the way he came if he had intended to go somewhere south to take his life?

 An incident with a car or lorry is more likely, but the roads we know Parsons took and likely intended to take were reasonably well trafficked even at night and I find it unlikely first of all that someone would do such a thing (accidentally hitting a cyclist on a dark, single carriageway in a rural location late at night will probably not lead to a big punishment), but also that there would be enough time to either hide the body and bike or pack it into a vehicle before another motorist passes.
-Furthermore, most drivers on these roads do not travel at full speed.
+Furthermore, most drivers on these roads do not travel at full speed (update 2021-01-15: I no longer think this is true - see ).
 The road has frequent bends, dips and runs close to bodies of water and hill edges; getting discovered and getting medical treatment after an accident out there will take a long time.
 Most sane drivers drive cautiously and with high beams engaged in the pitch black of the Highlands.
 It is likely that they would have seen Parsons in his high-visibility vest.

 September 29th was after the main tourist season in Scotland, but the roads would still have been busy on a Friday with tourists heading north for the weekend.
 I have cycled in the area around this time of year and there is plenty of traffic even in the evening.
 Sunset on the 29th was at 18:58, so Parsons would have spent the majority of his ride in darkness; and it really gets dark in the Highlands: the rural roads are not lit, and houses are very sparse.
 Only the Moon provides some light which, on the 29th, was about two-thirds full, perhaps giving enough light to see silhouettes of trees and mountains against the sky, but not much more.